pyinat/naturtag/docs/cli.md

   -v, --verbose           Show additional information --help                  Show this message and exit.
 ```

+## Metadata Options
+Some additional options are available to change which metadata formats to use.
+The CLI will use the same {ref}`app-settings` as the app, if available.

+You can also directly edit the config file at `settings.yml` in the naturtag data directory.
+The
+location varies by platform, and you can get this info from `naturtag --version`.

 ## Species & Observation IDs
 Either a species or observation may be specified, either by ID or URL.